-A very easy to make sweet potato gratin with Parmesan and lots of spices, a comforting side dish or light main meal for any time of the year.
+Easy sweet potato dauphinoise or sweet potatoes au gratin with Parmesan and lots of spices, a comforting side dish, or light main meal for any time of the year.

-This time I have tried something different with sweet potatoes.
-This flavorful Easy Sweet Potato Gratin with Parmesan, layers of meltingly soft sweet potatoes, spiced with lots of spices like cinnamon, cumin and turmeric, a garlicky and cheesy gratin perfectly suited as a side dish for chicken or fish.
+This time I have tried something different.
+A flavorful Parmesan sweet potato gratin, layers of meltingly soft potatoes spiced with lots of spices like cinnamon, cumin, and turmeric, a garlicky and cheesy dish perfectly suited as a side for chicken or fish.

 And not only a side dish.
-I reheated the leftovers the next day, made a crisp green salad with yogurt dressing and I couldn't have been happier.
-A satisfying, light and super healthy lunch!
+I reheated the leftovers the next day and made a crisp green salad with yogurt dressing, and I couldn't have been happier.
+A satisfying, light, and super healthy lunch!

-I used a mixture of milk and cream for the Easy Sweet Potato Gratin with Parmesan.
-I know many people who only use cream for making a potato gratin or dauphinoise, but to tell you the truth, although I love those creamy gratins, I am usually not so keen on eating so much cream (unless is whipped and on a cake... 🙂 ).
+- Dairy: I used a mixture of milk and cream to pour over the gratin.
+Many people only use the cream for making a potato gratin or dauphinoise, but to tell you the truth, although I love those creamy gratins, I am usually not so keen on eating so much cream (unless it is whipped and on a cake... 🙂 ).

-I know other people who only use milk for their gratins and I have tried that myself a couple of times.
-It is not that I did not like the result, but still I prefer the creamier result given by the combination of milk and cream.
-And the Parmesan is a must!
-Choose a vegetarian hard cheese if you like to keep this dish vegetarian, but don’t leave it out, it was so good, it added just that amount of cheesiness and goodness those sweet potatoes needed.
+- Other people only use milk for their gratins, and I tried that myself a couple of times.
+It is not that I did not like it at all, but still, I prefer the creamier result given by the combination of milk and cream.

 How to season sweet potatoes?

-I used a mixture of cinnamon, turmeric, cumin, cayenne pepper and garlic to spice the Easy Sweet Potato Gratin with Parmesan, in my eyes a rather Middle East-inspired spice mixture.
-It was absolutely amazing, I especially love to combine sweet potatoes with cinnamon.
+- I used a mixture of cinnamon, turmeric, cumin, cayenne pepper, and garlic, a rather Middle East-inspired spice mixture.

-But this spice mixture is really optional, you can spice the sweet potato gratin with any kind of spices you like, something to better fit your personal taste or something to fit the main dish you're serving this gratin with.
+- But this spice mixture is really optional; you can spice the dish with any kind of spices you like, something to better fit your personal taste, or something to fit the main dish you're serving this gratin with.

 - cinnamon and brown sugar for a sweeter version of roasted sweet potato wedges

-This recipe for Easy Sweet Potato Gratin with Parmesan serves two as a main dish with salad or four as a side dish.
-The sweet potato gratin is at its best when served immediately, but it can be reheated in the oven as well.
+The dish serves two as a main dish with a salad or four as a side dish.
+The gratin is at its best when served immediately, but it can be reheated in the oven as well.
 It doesn't freeze well.

 - ½ teaspoon cinnamon